EXPLAINER: Why is Chauvin unlikely to face maximum sentence?

 WHAT GOES INTO THE PROCESS?

 Osler said when deciding on an upward departure, Cahill has to look at what distinguishes this case from a case without aggravating factors.
-He said, one aggravating factor is particular cruelty, but Cahill has to weigh a case’s specific circumstances with the inherent cruelty of killing someone in the first place.
+He said one aggravating factor is particular cruelty, but Cahill has to weigh this case’s specific circumstances with the inherent cruelty of killing someone in the first place.

 If he decides aggravating factors exist, he has to keep them in proportion to the crime.